 The chemical industry is an important economic sector in central Europe with 117 billion Euro turnover and 340.000 employees.
 Chemical companies are important logistic stakeholders responsible for 8 percent of freight transport.
 The main objective of ChemMultimodal is the promotion of multimodal transport of chemical goods.
-The project aims to achieve this by coordinating and facilitating cooperation between chemical companies, specialised logistics service providers (LSP), terminal operators and public authorities in chemical regions in central Europe.
+The project achieved this by coordinating and facilitating cooperation between chemical companies, specialised logistics service providers (LSP), terminal operators and public authorities in chemical regions in central Europe.

 News